A Woman Says Sen. Al Franken Grabbed Her Buttocks While Taking A Photo In 2010

 Menz, who is originally from Minnesota and now lives with her husband and three children in Texas, told CNN that she took photos with various elected officials and political candidates when they stopped by a local radio booth at the fair that was sponsored by her father's business.

-When Franken stopped by at the booth, Menz said that she and her husband, Jermey Menz, recognized him and added that she had a cordial exchange with the senator.
+When Franken stopped by at the booth, Menz said that she and her husband, Jeremy Menz, recognized him and added that she had a cordial exchange with the senator.

 When her husband was about to take a photo of Menz with Franken, she said that the senator "pulled me in really close, like awkward close, and as my husband took the picture, he put his hand full-fledged on my rear.
 It was wrapped tightly around my butt cheek."